carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 extremely old versions of GCC.
 These steps attempt to help you upgrade you compiler even on such a system.
 However, if at all possible, we encourage you to use a recent version of a distribution with a modern system compiler that meets these requirements.
-Note that it is tempting to to install a prior version of Clang and libc++ to be the host compiler, however libc++ was not well tested or set up to build on Linux until relatively recently.
+Note that it is tempting to install a prior version of Clang and libc++ to be the host compiler, however libc++ was not well tested or set up to build on Linux until relatively recently.
 As a consequence, this guide suggests just using libstdc++ and a modern GCC as the